joshuaeckroth/csci221-website/lecture/git.markdown

 ## Basic workflow

-You'll want to do something like this for
-[homework 0](/homework/homework-0.html).
 Comments are shown after the `#` on each line.
 These commands should work on Linux/Mac OS X/Windows, assuming you have installed Git.

-    mkdir homework0                       # create a new directory cd homework0                          # go into that directory git init                              # create a new empty git repository
+    mkdir HW01                            # create a new directory cd HW01                               # go into that directory git init                              # create a new empty git repository

-    (...create BitBucket repository, send an "invitation" to me...)
+    (...create BitBucket repository, and add me as a reader...)

     # next, register the BitBucket repository;
     # of course, CHANGE THIS EXAMPLE to your repository location!
-    git remote add origin git@bitbucket.org:joshuaeckroth/csci221-demo.git
+    git remote add origin git@bitbucket.org:joshuaeckroth/csci221-HW01.git

     (...write some code...)